PrefectHQ/prefect/docs/cloud/cloud-local-environment.md

 ```
 </div>

-You can also log in by providing a [Prefect Cloud API key](/ui/cloud-api-keys/).
+You can also log in by providing a [Prefect Cloud API key](/ui/cloud-api-keys/) that you create.

 ### Change workspaces